 Chefs earn respect by the experiences they have gained.
 If a chef has worked in a kitchen that is known for producing a high standard of cuisine, that chef will gain the respect of their peers.

-This is also true of working in kitchens which are known for being very tough environmentsOpens in a new tab. to work in.
+This is also true of working in kitchens which are known for being very tough environments to work in.

 Certain head chefs carry fearsome reputations.
 Any chef who has a stint in one of these kitchens on their C.V is recognised as being made of tough stuff by the others.